 Why Logary instead of one of the classic logging frameworks?

-Why Logary rather than Metrics.NET, the primary alternative?
+Why Logary rather than Metrics.NET?

 In order to understand the differences, you first need to understand the vocabulary.
 Logary uses the name Message to mean either an Event , a Gauge or a Derived .
 This comes from analysing the different sorts of things one would like to ship from an app.

 Starting with an Event ; this is the main value when you're logging (in fact, it's Logary.PointValue.Event(template:string) that you're using.)
 An event is like a Gauge at a particular instant on the global timeline with a value of 1 (one).

 Which brings us to what a Gauge is.
 It's a specific value at an instant.
 It's what you see as a temporature on a thermometer in your apartment, e.g. 10.2 degrees celcius .
 In the International System of Units (SI-Units), you could say it's the same as 283.2 K. Logary aims to be the foundational layer for all your metrics, so it uses these units.
 A Gauge value of your temperature could be created like so Message.gaugeWithUnit Kelvin (Float 283.2) or Gauge (Float 283.2, Kelvin) .

 A Derived metric , like Kelvin/s is useful if you're planning on writing a thermostat to control the temperature.
 A change in target temperature causes a rate of change.